 Our new Full Fibre network connects homes and businesses across Ireland directly to our exchanges with a single pure fibre cable.
 Fibre to the Premises offers speeds up to 2Gbps.
 It has fewer faults and it is future proofed allowing us to deliver additional bandwidth growth as new services come on stream and requirements evolve.
-Presently we serve approximately 900K homes and businesses with Fibre to the Premises.
+Presently we serve approximately 1 million homes and businesses with Fibre to the Premises.

 Fibre to the Cabinet – connects your home with copper to the cabinet and then fibre to the exchange.